hed-standard/hed-examples/docs/source/HedSchemaDevelopmentGuide.md

 This guide describes how to begin developing your own schema or contribute to existing HED vocabularies.

+## HED schema details
+_HED schema_ is the structured vocabulary from which HED annotations base on.
+HED annotations consist of comma-separated path strings, selected from the schema.
+In the newest versions of HED, all individual nodes in the vocabulary are unique, so users can annotate by using *short-form* which is the last node in the path string rather than *long-form* which is the entire path
+string: *Red* instead of *Attribute/Sensory/Sensory-property/Visual/Color/CSS-color/Red-color/Red*.

+The [hed-schemas](https://github.com/hed-standard/hed-schemas) repository contains the HED schema specification, where discussions on schema terms and syntax are held via Github issue mechanism and where HED-supporting tools can find machine-readable format of the schema.
+The HED schema is available in MediaWiki and XML.

+The MediaWiki markdown format, stored in [`hedwiki`](https://github.com/hed-standard/hed-specification/tree/master/hedwiki), allows vocabulary developers to view and edit the vocabulary tree using a human-readable markdown language available in Wikis and on GitHub repositories.

+In addition, an expandable non-editable [HTML viewer](http://www.hedtags.org/display_hed.html)  is available to help users explore the vocabulary.

+All analysis and validation tools operate on an XML translation of the vocabulary markdown document, stored in [`hedxml`](https://github.com/hed-standard/hed-specification/tree/master/hedxml).

 ## Setting up for schema development

 Although schema developers work with HED schema in `.mediawiki` format for ease in editing,